ioc-interop/interface/README.md

 - ```php
   public function addExtender(ioc_service_extender_callable $extender) : $this;
   ```
-    - Adds a single service extender to the builder.
+    - Adds a single post-instantiation extender for the service.

     - Notes: